A GENERAL GUIDE to HUNTING with

 Whilst we try to put in as much jumping as possible, for those who wish to jump, a lot will depend on the area being hunted and the ground conditions.
 There is nearly always a way around a jump and a number of people do not jump at all.
 If you chose not to jump PLEASE follow the non jumping riders so as to avoid crossing the line of the quarry and interfering with Hounds doing their job.

 The end of the day

 At the end of the day CBH offer refreshments so please feel free to join us for tea, juice and cake, all of which are complementary, however donations are gratefully received.

-You have perhaps just negotiated your first day's hunting, met new people, watched the hounds work and shared a great adventure with your equine friend.
-Hopefully you will also have enjoyed the very best of the CBH hospitality, tea and cake, and now its time to go home for a well deserved rest.
+Hopefully you will have enjoyed your day, experienced the CBH tea and cake, and now its time to go home for a well deserved rest.